sml93/fkik/README.md

 The recent commit is corrected for optimizing over a range of deb_x and deb_y continuously.

 To insert the function for IK and FKIK in subsequently.

+18 Jun 22
+Adding an edition for hkf:
+ - hybrid_kinematics_force.py
+ - main_hkf.py

+TO EDIT:
+Function for IK in hybrid_kinematics_force.py is edited for the inclusion for standoff distance, d_so. (line 177)
+However, to look into the expression. (line 209)
+Figure out an equation that relates angles and distances to forces.